THE HISTORY OF MECCA | home

 When we search ancient towns in Saudi Arabia we find that while other ancient Arabian towns are well attested in the historical and archaeological records, Mecca is conspicuously absent from those records.
 This is because there is no evidence whatsoever that suggests that Mecca ever existed before the 4th century AD when Yemeni pagans migrated to, and settled, to the area.
 Indeed nobody could have survived in Mecca prior to that time - since it suffers from some of the driest conditions that even Arabia has to offer - and thus was without pasture or capacity to produce food.
 The area could not be settled until overland travel along the Red Sea became sufficient enough to support Mecca through trade, as a watering hole along that route.
 Islamic records suggest that Muhammad's grandfather Abdel Mutaleb originally dug the well of Zamzam, to establish Hajj around the most venerated priest and priestess of the Arabian jinn-devil religion.

 There is suggestion that in ancient history Arabia contained a large body of water, along with several trails, with stone carved pictographs in the archaeological record that suggest wild cattle.
 However somewhere around 6,000 BC Arabia began to desertify from the north to the south, rendering most of it a vast, dry, barren, desolate, desert wasteland by about 2,000 BC, sealing the peninsula.
 Because of this, the trade route along the Red Sea was not established until about the 7th century BC, and prior to that time spices from Yemen were moved to the north by ship, until piracy became too prevalent and an overland route was sought.
-Thus even the town of Medina (Yatrib) wasn't established until about the 6th century BC.
+Thus even the town of Medina (Yatrib) may not have been established until the first or second century AD, when Jews initially settled Medina, while escaping Roman persecution in the Holy Land.
+However there may be some Yemeni inscriptions that suggest Medina may have existed in the 6th century BC.

 Ishmael died in the "presence of all his brethren".